dmandelin/world/notes.md

 - Clans and their influence
-- Baseline ideological doctrines emphasizing collective agrarian power
-- Villages of roughly equal size
+- Baseline ideological doctrines emphasizing collective agrarian power x Villages of roughly equal size
 - Priest class that appears with temples: they are paid by donations at first; they start to gain influence
 - Artisan class that appears with priests, working for part of the